New Orleans Native: Sgt. John Anderson

-Louisiana National Guard’s Sgt.
+Erbil Air Base, Iraq – Louisiana National Guard’s Sgt.
 John Anderson is a cavalry scout with 2nd Squadron, 108th Cavalry Regiment, 256th Infantry Brigade Combat Team, Tiger Brigade, and is currently deployed in support of U.S. Central Command’s Operations Inherent Resolve and Spartan Shield.

-(Courtesy Photo)
+Anderson, a native of New Orleans, Louisiana, has served in the military for nine years.

+He is currently attached to 256th IBCT’s 3rd Battalion, 156th Infantry Regiment, Taskforce (TF) Bandit, and has taken a leadership role within his platoon.

 |Date Taken: